 While the town itself may be overrun with visitors, nothing can detract from the majesty of the historic structures at Mamallapuram.
 Carved in the seventh century, the awe-inspiring UNESCO-listed temples and sanctuaries are a spectacular sight, particularly as the sun goes down.
 Local sculptors in the street also give lessons on how to carve, so you could create a locket for your loved one.

-Srinagar has been one of the most popular honeymoon destinations in India for decades.
-While the area has been hit by outbursts of violence in recent years, it still remains one of the country's most beautiful places to visit.
+Srinagar in Jammu and Kashmir has been one of the most popular honeymoon destinations in India for decades.
+While the area has been hit by outbursts of violence in recent years, it still remains one of India's most beautiful places to visit.
 Stay on a Gurkha houseboat on the Nagin Lake and cruise the waters of the “Venice of the East”.
 Or, take a romantic shikara ride out into the water at night and watch the stars cluster overhead.